sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

 s64   signed 64-bit value
 ```

-One thing that has caused a lot of problems, as 64-bit machines are getting more popular, is the fact that the size of a pointer is not the same as the size of an `unsigned integer.
+One thing that has caused a lot of problems, as 64-bit machines are getting more popular, is the fact that the size of a pointer is not the same as the size of an `unsigned integer`.
 The size of a pointer is equal to the size of an `unsigned long`.
 This can be seen in the prototype for `get_zeroed_page()`:

 ```
 extern unsigned long FASTCALL